isomerpages/moe-rivervalleyhigh/_information/Junior College/JAE JC (For O Level Students).md

 </p>
 <p>For JAE students posted to River Valley High School in 2025, you may refer
-to the google site below to view the subject information videos and FAQs prepared by our teachers.</p>
-<p><a href="https://sites.google.com/moe.edu.sg/rvhssubjectcombination/overview" rel="noopener noreferrer nofollow" target="_blank">https://sites.google.com/moe.edu.sg/rvhssubjectcombination/overview</a>
+to the google site below to view the subject information videos and FAQs prepared by our teachers. <a href="https://sites.google.com/moe.edu.sg/rvhssubjectcombination/overview" rel="noopener noreferrer nofollow" target="_blank">https://sites.google.com/moe.edu.sg/rvhssubjectcombination/overview</a>
 </p>
 <p></p>